 Every business wants to be known for meeting customer needs because reliable companies foster loyal and happy clients.
 So, how do you keep your customers sufficiently supplied and happy?
 It’s all about right-sizing for maximum FITness.

 Consider your material flow as a bucket with two faucets—one at the top dropping water in (inventory in) and the other at the bottom releasing water (product out) to customers.
 Naturally, you’d love to have both faucets continuously running at the same rate but since that’s not really possible, you aim to get as close to even flow as possible.
 Ask yourself what size bucket you need to make sure the water never overflows or runs dry.
+Here are some helpful strategies for optimizing material flow for effective supply chain management.

 Right Materials at the Right Amount

-Rather than focusing on reducing your costs, look at having the right amount of the right materials to ensure as close to a consistent flow as possible.
+Rather than focusing on reducing your costs, look at having the right amount of the right raw materials to ensure as close to a consistent flow as possible.
 Assess your environment, review your history, and address your known needs to determine the proper level of excess to keep your bucket sufficiently full.

 Consider this: a bear going into hibernation puts on some extra weight to keep warm and energized over the cold winter.
 What happens if the bear doesn’t pack on enough to sustain it through the winter months?
 On the other hand, what happens to a lion that packs on too much weight?
 Will it be as effective hunting or caring for the pride?
 Your manufacturing processes function in much the same way, and you need to ensure that you’ve got enough extra weight to sustain your customer needs without having so much weight that it hinders your efficiency.